jonathanhogg/flitter/docs/windows.md

-The default shader program (and that also used for `!window`, `!offscreen` nodes) is a single-pass shader that composites together the output textures of all child nodes with a blend function that can be controlled with the following
+The default shader program (and that also used for `!window`, `!offscreen` nodes) is a single-pass shader that composites together the output textures of all child nodes.
+It can be controlled with the following attributes:
-attribute:

 `composite=` [ `:over` | `:dest_over` | `:lighten` | `:darken` | `:add` | `:difference` | `:multiply` ]
-: Specifies the blend function to use in the standard compositing shader program.
-Defaults to `:over`.
+: Specifies the blend function to use, default `:over`.

+`gamma=` *ALPHA*
+: Specifies a gamma curve correction to be applied after compositing, default `1` (i.e., no correction).
+Values less than 1 will lighten the output image and values greater than 1 will darken it.

+`alpha=` *ALPHA*
+: Specifies a final alpha value to be applied to the entire shader output, default `1`.

 If more specialised behaviour is required then a custom shader program can be specified.
 The rendering approach is as follows: